Beta

 “We call ourselves pragmatic microfluidics.
 So we're looking at very small amount of liquid, so 1 microliter in this case, and we're looking at bacterial growth within that physical growth.
 And we're able to look at it in response to some metabolic indicators that then tell us whether there's been bacterial growth in response to those drugs that we're exposing them to.” - Ollie Hancocks, Astratus CEO

-“These are germ factories and immune boot camps at the same time.” - Sarah Caddy, Cornell Vet Virologist
+“These are germ factories and immune boot camps at the same time.” - Sarah Caddy, Cornell Virologist

 “We are pretty optimistic about where this can go.
 People have suggested, like, if we can get this working properly, 10,000 times intensity boost may be reasonable.” - Robin Timmis